Koolant/SimpleSteamNews/README.md

 Update 1/13/2017

-It's been several weeks since I've worked on this.
-I've rebuilt the repository to directly integrate with visual studio.
-I'll be attempting to integrate a UI in the next few days.
+Returning to this project to see if I can finish building it out.
+I've remade the repository in order to directly integrate with visual studio.
+I'll be attempting to implement a UI in the next few days.

 Update 11/30/2016